ILikePizza555/SimpleHTTPServer/README.md

-A basic HTTP server written in C++.
+A simple, yet cross-platoform HTTP server written in C++.

 ## Building